 Scientific name of causal agent - Xylella fastidiosa, including sub-species

-Xylella is a plant disease which can affect several species of broadleaf trees widely grown in the UK, such as oak, elm and plane, as well as a wide range of other commercially grown plants.
+Xylella is a plant disease which can affect several species of broadleaved trees widely grown in the UK, such as oak, elm and plane, as well as a wide range of other commercially grown plants.
 Among them are grape, citrus, coffee, olive, almond and blueberry species, and many herbaceous plant species.

 It is caused by a bacterium called Xylella fastidiosa (X. fastidiosa), which has four known sub-species.
-It is a quarantine organism, which means suspected sightings must be reported immediately to the plant health authorities.
+It is a quarantine organism, which means suspected sightings must be notified immediately to the plant health authorities.

 Xylella is the generic name for a range of diseases which the bacterium causes on different plants: see 'Additional resources' below for more information about these.